Most Effective Products

 What To Look For

-You're looking for the food item where the infestation began, or signs of Flour moth activity.
-This includes looking inside food packaging for larvae, adults, skin shells, weird odors and webbing.
+You're looking for the food item where the infestation began or signs of flour moth activity.
+This includes looking inside food packaging for larvae, adults, skin shells, weird odors, and webbing.
 You may also locate pupae shells on shelves or other parts of the home.
-If you find any packages where Moths are larvae are found crawling inside this is where you will apply the treatment.
+If you find any packages where moths or larvae are crawling inside, this is where you will apply the treatment.

 Treatment

-Once you have confirmed Flour Moth activity it is time to begin treatment.
-Remember to read all product labels and follow the application instructions on these labels, and stay safe by wearing personal protective equipment (PPE).
+Once you have confirmed flour moth activity, it is time to begin treatment.
+Remember to read all product labels, follow the application instructions on these labels, and wear personal protective equipment (PPE) to stay safe.

-To get rid of Flour Moths, you will need to perform a preliminary cleanup of your pantry to locate and removed infested products.
+To get rid of flour moths, you must perform a preliminary cleanup of your pantry to locate and remove infested products.
 Afterward, you can treat with three products: Pyrid, Novacide, and Pro-Pest Pantry Traps.

 preparation flour moths

-Before you can apply the treatment you need to clean the areas where food goods are stored. in this step, you will throw away every single food good in your pantry, and you will also clean the pantries.
+Before you can apply the treatment, you need to clean the areas where food goods are stored.
+In this step, you will throw away every single food item in your pantry and clean the pantries.
 For this, you will need a vacuum and caulk.

-Begin by throwing away every single food good in your cabinet, shelves, or pantry.
+Begin by throwing away every single food item in your cabinet, shelves, or pantry.
 This may sound excessive, but if you've found one infested package, odds are there are flour moths in your other packaged food.
-In order to play it safe, it is best to throw away all the food goods.
+To play it safe, it is best to throw away all the food items.

 Next, take a cloth soaked in soapy water and clean the insides of your cabinets, shelves, and pantries.
-Finally, use caulking to seal off and close off cracks and crevices, which will prevent the infestation from spreading around your home.
+Finally, use caulking to seal off and close off cracks and crevices, preventing the infestation from spreading around your home.

 Pyrid application in pantry crack

-Pyrid Aerosol is a synthetic pyrethroid insecticide that is used as a flushing agent and is effective as a crack and crevice treatment inside pantries.
-Flour Moths are known to crawl inside small spaces and lay eggs, so applying this will flush them out and kills them with contact.
+Pyrid Aerosol is a synthetic pyrethroid insecticide used as a flushing agent and effective as a crack and crevice treatment inside pantries.
+Flour moths are known to crawl inside small spaces and lay eggs, so applying this will flush them out and kill them with contact.

-Pyrid comes with a crack-and-crevice applicator to allow the product to more precisely treat your cracks and crevices.
-To use, remove the white applicator from the top of the can and replace it with the red straw tip applicator.
+Pyrid comes with a crack-and-crevice applicator to allow the product to treat cracks and crevices more precisely.
+To use, remove the white applicator from the top of the can and replace it with the red straw-tip applicator.

-Shake the can and then spray along the length of crack and crevices of your pantry shelving in quick bursts usually at about 1 second of spray per foot.
+Shake the can and then spray in quick bursts along the length of the cracks and crevices of your pantry shelving, usually at about 1 second of spray per foot.
 Pyrid will flush pests out of these areas.
-It will not leave behind a residual but will provide an immediate knockdown after flushing invading Flour Moths out.
+It will not leave behind a residual but will provide an immediate knockdown after flushing invading flour moths.

 novacide treatment for Flour Moths

-Novacide is a dual-action insecticide in that it kills adult Flour Moths and also comes with an IGR (or Insect Growth Regulator) that will prevent the undeveloped stages of Flour Moths (eggs, pupa, larvae) from turning into adults.
-The best part about Novacide is its residual effect as it can remain effective for up to 7 months so you don't have to apply often.
+Novacide is a dual-action insecticide that kills adult flour moths and also comes with an IGR (or Insect Growth Regulator) that prevents the undeveloped stages of flour moths (eggs, pupa, larvae) from turning into adults.
+The best part about Novacide is its residual effect, as it can remain effective for up to 7 months, so you don't have to apply often.

 Novacide Aerosol comes ready to use in an aerosol spray can.
 Apply the product as a spot treatment.
-Apply 1 to 2 inches separated by a couple of inches.
+Apply 1 to 2 inches, separated by a couple of inches.
 Spray the back of shelves along cracks and crevices in short, quick bursts so that a fine mist is applied.
-Next, spray along the baseboards and flooring of your pantry, kitchen, carpeting and the baseboards of your areas adjacent to your kitchen in a downward sweeping motion.
+Next, spray along the baseboards and flooring of your pantry, kitchen, carpeting, and the baseboards of the areas adjacent to your kitchen in a downward sweeping motion.

 Pro-Pest Traps

-Finally, you should monitor Flour Moth activity and capture remaining stragglers with The Pro Pest Pantry Moth and Beetle Trap.
-This trap is a ready to use, pesticide-free trap that uses a pheromone scented glue board to lure and capture Flour Moths.
+Finally, you should monitor flour moth activity and capture remaining stragglers using The Pro Pest Pantry Moth and Beetle Trap.
+This ready-to-use, pesticide-free trap uses a pheromone-scented glue board to lure and capture flour moths.

-The trap’s pheromone bait will attract Flour Moths to the trap where they will get stuck in the glue.
-This is an effective, low effort tool that will last between 60 and 90 days.
+The trap’s pheromone bait attracts flour moths to the trap, where they get stuck in the glue.
+This is an effective, low-effort tool that will last between 60 and 90 days.
 One trap will cover around 300 square feet.

 Prevention

-Once you have successfully treated your pantry and have removed the Flour Moth infestation.
-You want to make sure you don't have a future problem.
-Here are some preventative measures we suggest taking to make the likelihood of a future Flour Moth invasion low.
+Once you have successfully treated your pantry and removed the flour moth infestation, You want to ensure you don't have a future problem.
+Here are some preventative measures we suggest to lower the likelihood of a future flour moth invasion.

 • Start by checking every food package before you buy it.
-Many times, holes or punctured bags are an indication that the package is infested.
+Many times, holes or punctured bags indicate that the package is infested.

 • Get in the habit of storing all your food goods inside plastic containers.
-This will make it harder for Flour Moths to enter the packaging, and might even isolate an already infested item and prevent an infestation from spreading.
+This will make it harder for flour moths to enter the packaging, and it might even isolate an already-infested item and prevent an infestation from spreading.

-• Reduce pantry clutter by buying a week's worth of food goods and do not let food stay stored for months on end undisturbed which can open the possibility of an infestation.
+• Reduce pantry clutter by buying a week's worth of food goods, and do not let food stay stored for months on end undisturbed, as this can open the possibility of an infestation.

 Key Takeaways